constantAmateur/SoupX/README.md

 The methodology implemented in this package is explained in detail in [this paper](https://github.com/constantAmateur/SoupX).

-A detailed vignette is provided with the package and can be found in the "vignettes" folder or viewed [here](https://github.com/constantAmateur/SoupX/tree/master/vignettes/pbmcTutorial.pdf).
+A detailed vignette is provided with the package and can be viewed [here](https://github.com/constantAmateur/SoupX/tree/master/vignettes/pbmcTutorial.pdf).

 ## General remarks